Noise-induced shallow circuits and absence of barren plateaus: Quantum machine learning under non-unital noise: Barren plateaus

 otherwise, if the support of the parametrized gate is outside the light cone, we have $\Var[\partial_\mu C] =0$. \end{theorem} Note that the variance upper and lower bounds are matched for local cost functions (i.e., $|P|=O(1)$).
-Moreover, the latter theorem leads to the following corollary affirming the absence of barren plateaus for local cost functions: \begin{corollary}[Absence of barren plateaus for local cost functions] Let $C$ be a cost function associated with a local Pauli $P$, and a geometrically local quantum circuit of any depth in constant dimension.
+Moreover, the latter theorem leads to the following corollary affirming the absence of barren plateaus for local cost functions: \begin{corollary}[Absence of barren plateaus for local cost functions] Let $C$ be a cost function associated with a local Pauli $P$.
 We assume non-unital noise and that is not a replacer channel.
 Then, we have

 \end{corollary} However, this absence of barren plateaus in arbitrarily deep quantum circuit is only due to the last $\Theta(\log(n))$ layers which significantly influence the expectation value of local observables.
 Furthermore, in Subsection~\ref{sub:unital}, we show improved upper bound for the onset of barren plateaus in the unital noise scenario, improving upon previous works~\cite{nibp}.